 The United Colors of Virus-tonWe all get sick, and when we do, it's usually due to one of two reasons: we were infected by a bacterium or virus, or because we fell in love with someone out of our league.
 This chapter is mostly going to talk about the former.
 If you want to know about love, you should listen to more Beatles songs.

 People have known about bacteria for centuries, because they are visible by most microscopes.
 However, viruses are a fairly recent discovery.
 Viruses are hard to study for 3 reasons:

-- Viruses are very small and can only be seen on special microscopes—while they never get on rollercoasters, they are always comfortable on airplane seats.
+- Viruses are very small and can only be seen on special microscopes—while they never get on rollercoasters, they're always comfortable on airplane seats.

-The cartoon above shows that there are two types of viruses: those with envelopes, and those without, called naked viruses.
+The cartoon above shows the two types of viruses: those with envelopes, and those without, called naked viruses.
 Wait.
 You are 18, right?
 Otherwise, just skip ahead to the non-naked viruses section until you're ready.
-You know what?
-We'll let you have a peek at naked viruses in the anyway…just don't rat us out.
-WE DON'T LIKE RATS.

-You can take all viruses and split them into various types based upon type of genome (RNA vs. DNA, segmented vs. non-segmented), how it is spread (oral-fecal, bloodborne, saliva), type of capsid (helical vs. icosahedron), host type (animal vs. bacterial/archaea).
+So we have naked and enveloped viruses.
+But there's more than one way to skin a cat.
+We can categorize them all sorts of ways, such as based upon type of genome (RNA vs. DNA, segmented vs. non-segmented), how the virus spreads (oral-fecal, bloodborne, saliva), type of capsid (helical vs. icosahedron), host type (animal vs. bacterial/archaea), and on and on.

-We'll go through all of these things, so don't worry about the words now, but just know that viruses are very diverse.
+We'll go through all of these things, so don't worry about all the terms now; just know that viruses are very diverse.
 Finally, this chapter is mostly going to talk about animal viruses, specifically those viruses that infect humans.
-Which is fortunate, as the non-human infecting viruses are all freakish looking. (such as the bacteriophages described in the Capsid Structure section).
+Which is fortunate, as the non-human infecting viruses are all freakish looking (such as the bacteriophages described in the Capsid Structure section).